MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/discontinuing-configurations-rcs-global-repo.md

 [!include [banner](../includes/banner.md)]

 This topic describes how to discontinue configuration in the RCS Global repository.
-Previously is was possible only to delete configurations that were no longer required.
+Previously, it was possible only to delete configurations that were no longer required.
 However now, you can mark a released configuration as **Discontinued** in the RCS Global repository and:

  - Provide upfront notifications when a configuration is planned to be discontinued.
  - Include applicable details about the replacement configuration.
  - Set a **Supported until** date for the specific configuration to inform the user when it will be discontinued.

-When you discontinue a configuration version, you have the option to specify the following information:
+When you discontinue a configuration version, you can specify the following optional information:

   - **Replacement configuration**
   - **Replacement configuration version**
   - **Free text note**: Use this field to provide documentation links or references
   - **Supported until**: This field provides the proposed date up to which the current configuration/version will be supported.
-This date must be udpated manually.
+This date must be updated manually.

-To discontinue the configuration,complete the following steps.
+To discontinue the configuration, complete the following steps.

 1. Select whether you want to discontinue a single version or all versions with the same settings in one operation by setting **All versions** to **Yes**.
 2. Slide the **Discontinue** parameter to **Yes**.